 Did you receive a 1099 form or monetary determination letter?
 Submit the CTDOL ID Theft Report Form immediately.

 When criminals file for unemployment benefits using a stolen identity, it can take time to unravel what happened.
+Many identity theft protection programs only flag issues for their customers if the issue is related to credit and banking.
+An individual who has an identity protection service will not be notified if their identity is used to claim unemployment benefits because this system is separate from the banking system.
 Here’s what we know and some tips to help if it happens to you.

 How did they get my info?